 Follow us on Twitter @CCF_Foundation and @alumniclark and Facebook @clarkcollegealumni for regular updates.

-Washington Gov. Jay Inslee issued an Executive Order mandating that, starting Tuesday, March 17, Clark College and all state community colleges move to remote instructional operations.
+Washington Gov. Jay Inslee issued an Executive Order in March mandating that Clark College and all state community colleges move to remote operations.
+That started on Tuesday, March 17, 2020 .
+Clark College will continue with virtual instruction for the majority of its courses through August 2021, then will move to more in-person models in September.
 Visit Clark College’s website for Clark’s closures and other details.

 Where to get information about the public health outbreak

 For questions specifically about Clark’s response to COVID-19, please email firstname.lastname@example.org

 For general and accurate information, review the websites of the Washington State Department of Health and Clark County Public Health.